pulkitmathurgoogle/ApplicationIntegrationBootCamp/labs/Connectors/Jira-trigger/README.md

 ## Create an event subscription in the previously create JIRA connection

-The JIRA connection created previoulsy has to be enbaled with an event subscription.
+The JIRA connection created previously has to be enabled with an event subscription.

-1. Go to the connections page, click the previouly created JIRA connection and click "EDIT at the top"
+1. Go to the connections page, click the previously created JIRA connection and click "EDIT at the top"
 ![alt text](images/JIRAconnectionEdit.png)

 2. Scroll down to the "Event Subscription details" section and fill in the host, username and API Token.